DCOR-dev/ckanext-dcor_schemas/README.rst

 - CLI:

+  - CKAN command `list-circles` returns the list of DCOR circles
+  - CKAN command `list-collections` returns the list of DCOR collections
+  - CKAN command `list-group-resources <NAME>` returns the list of resources in a DCOR circle or collection
-  - add CKAN command `list-zombie-users` for users with no datasets and no activity for a certain amount of time
+  - CKAN command `list-zombie-users` for users with no datasets and no activity for a certain amount of time
-  - add CKAN command `run-jobs-dcor-schemas` that runs all background jobs for all resources (if not already done)
+  - CKAN command `run-jobs-dcor-schemas` that runs all background jobs for all resources (if not already done)